 The Phaser 6510 makes it clear that, even after all these years, Xerox has still got it.
-It’s color and bu0026w image quality has been lauded by critics across the board.
+It’s color and black and white image quality has been lauded by critics across the board.

 Xerox literally invented the process of laser printing in the 1970s.
 So, it shouldn’t come as much of a surprise to find the Xerox Phaser 6510 on today’s list.
 With PANTONE color matching and 1200×2400 dpi, the images that come from this printer will blow you away time and time again.

 If having consistent print quality is your primary concern, the Phaser is a no-brainer.
 It may not have diverse functionalities, and it needs an adaptor to work with mobile devices.
 But, in the areas it can perform, it excels.

 The Brother MFC-l8900CDW may look intimidating, but this powerful printer has a lot to offer artists!

 Though it’s not a well-known brand to most artists, Brother is one of the most trusted brands for office use.
 Even so, the Brother MFC-I8900CDW All-in-One isn’t all business.
 In fact, it boasts some really impressive specs that artists may find useful

 If you can get past the printer’s mammoth size (and price tag), you’ll find a lot to love.
 The scanner, specifically, is advanced, with automatic duplex functions to help preserve resources.
 Whether you’re printing in black and white or color, this model can move at an impressive 33 pages per minute.
 And to top it all off, a large display screen and multiple means of connecting make this machine versatile and easy to work with.